AdvertiseMint

 Is Facebook Considered a Mobile Browser?
 Research Says Yes

 Chrome and Internet Explorer are the two big names we typically think of when talking web browsers, and that’s no surprise, considering they are the leading browsers in the US.
 However, you may not realize that there’s another platform rising as a widely used browser for mobile: Facebook.
+Facebook’s mobile browser has over 2 billion active users, making it the second most popular mobile browser in the world.
+This makes it a great platform for businesses to reach their target audience with Facebook advertising.

 A recent Tech Crunch article reports that data by analytics provider Mixpanel shows Facebook has become a major player as a US mobile browser.
 In fact, in most states, Facebook emerged with an average market share in mobile browsing of 8.82 percent.
 Apple’s Safari makes up an average share of 58.06 percent and Google Chrome an average of 32.48 percent.
 The leftover 0.64 percent goes to all other browsers.